georgedorn/ttrss-plugin-gdorn_comics/README.md

 # ttrss-plugin-gdorn_comics
 Yet more ways of pulling comics, alt text and salient bits of blogs into Tiny Tiny RSS entries.
 I got sick of trying to wrangle feedmod and feediron into doing what I wanted and then realized it's just easier to do it in code and skip the JSON config middleman entirely.

+## Features

+It's really just a quick and dirty content rewriting engine with code already written for about a dozen webcomics.
+Examples:
+* Joy of Tech
+* Girls with Slingshots
+* CTRL+ALT+DEL (Sillies)
+* Three Panel Soul
+* Two Lumps
+* Timothy Winchester
+* Awkward Zombie
+* Scenes From A Multiverse
+* XKCD
+* Questionable Content
+* Least I Could Do

+You'll note several of these already have working RSS feeds with comics embedded.
+I'm also working to standardize the display of alt/title tags (making the Android client easier to use) and adjust the layout of some that get squished or have excessive padding.

 ## Installation

 Like most plugins, it has to go in /plugins, and it has to have a specific dirname.
 To get this: